kubevela/kubevela/docs/en/kube/component.md

-# Use Raw Kubernetes Resource To Extend a Component type
+# Defining Components with Raw Template

-This documentation explains how to use raw K8s resource to define an application component.
+In this section, it will introduce how to use raw template to declare app components via `ComponentDefinition`.

-Before reading this part, please make sure you've learned [the definition and template concepts](../platform-engineers/definition-and-templates.md).
+> Before reading this part, please make sure you've learned [the definition and template concepts](../platform-engineers/definition-and-templates.md).

-## Write ComponentDefinition
+## Declare `ComponentDefinition`

-Here is an example `ComponentDefinition` about how to use raw k8s resource as schematic module.
+Here is a raw template based `ComponentDefinition` example which provides a abstraction for worker workload type:

 ```yaml
 apiVersion: core.oam.dev/v1beta1